Not Very Resilient

 Patternmakers, Wood are less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Wood patternmaking is labeled "Not Very Resilient" because the core of the job — creating physical patterns for metal casting — is increasingly being handled by 3D printers and CNC machines that can work faster, overnight, and without a human in the room.
-Technologies like 3D sand printing are allowing foundries to skip traditional pattern shops entirely for many jobs, which directly shrinks the demand for hand-crafted wood patterns.
+Wood patternmaking is labeled "Not Very Resilient" because the core of the job, creating physical patterns for metal casting, is being taken over by technologies like 3D printing and CNC machining that can do the work faster, cheaper, and with more complex shapes than traditional wood crafting allows.
+Foundries are increasingly skipping traditional pattern shops entirely for short runs or complex jobs, which shrinks the demand for the hands-on wood skills that have defined this trade for generations.

 Learn more about how you can thrive in this position